jackkweyunga/arduino-gsm900A-sketches/README.md

-# Arduino sketches illustrating it's use with sim900A module
+# Arduino sketches illustrating sim900A module use cases in cellular IOT